 First, if possible, reduce any sources of fear.
-If your cat is afraid of the dog, make sure your dog knows basic commands and is friendly toward the cat; make sure your cat’s experience with the dog is positive.
-If there are kids, make sure you educate them (even if it appears not to produce results now).
-If your cat is afraid of items, either try to help him associate them with something positive, or just help your cat avoid interactions with these things.
+If your cat is afraid of the dog, make sure your dog knows basic commands and is friendly toward the cat.
+Make sure your cat’s experience with the dog is positive.
+If there are kids, make sure you educate them how to properly interact with your cat.
+For example if your cat doesn’t like their tail to be grabbed, make sure they know that.
+If your cat is afraid of items, either try to help them associate them with something positive.
+If the vacuum is scary, give your cats some treats while they explore the vacuum when it is off and again when you turn it on.
+Alternatively, help your cat avoid interactions with these things.
 Find more information about fear in cats here.

-Second, make sure your cat’s environment is compelling, cat-appropriate and stimulating.
-Most importantly, it has to include several elevated locations where your cat can sit and view the surroundings undisturbed.
+Second, make sure your cat’s environment is compelling, cat appropriate, and stimulating.
+Most importantly, it has to include several elevated locations where your cat can sit and view their surroundings undisturbed.
 You can read more about environmental enrichment of an indoor cat here.

 Problems with the daily schedule and activity

-This includes lack of activity, routine changes or inconsistent routines and forced confinement, among other things.
-This is about your cat being able to express himself as a cat and to have things set up the way he likes them.
+This includes a lack of activity, routine changes, inconsistent routines,and forced confinement among other things.
+This is about your cat being able to express themselves as a cat and to have things set up the way they like them.

-That is, your cat must have a daily routine to rely on, like meals at approximately the same time or owners playing with him at vaguely the same time.
+That is, your cat must have a daily routine to rely on.
+Things like meals at approximately the same time or owners playing with them at about the same time.
 Naps during the day should also come at expected times.

 Also, your cat must get moving every day.
-This is what cats do in nature: they spend most of their waking time being active and hunting.
-If you play with your cat using an interactive cat toy, and if you move that toy as if it were a mouse (that is, you move it away from your cat and let him pounce on it and bite it), his self-confidence will climb, and his stress will decline.
+This is what cats do in nature.
+They spend most of their waking hours being active and hunting.
+If you play with your cat using an interactive cat toy, and if you move that toy as if it were a mouse to hunt, their self confidence will climb and their stress will decline.
 You can read more about benefits of playing with your cat here.